Amazon is the largest online retailer in Europe and thousands of people in Ireland shop online at Amazon UK every day.

 Refunds of Import Fees Charged on Delivery

-If you do order off a seller on Amazon and end up getting a demand for customs charges from An Post – you should raise a complaint with Amazon and request a refund of the extra charges you had to pay.
+If you do order off a seller on Amazon and end up getting a demand for customs charges from An Post – you can raise a complaint with Amazon and request a refund of the extra import charges you had to pay.

 Amazon instruct all their sellers to deliver goods without customers being asked to pay extra import fees on delivery.
 Based on what we have seen – we think any such claim is very likely to be found in the buyer’s favour.

 You can click here to get a free 30 Day Trial of Amazon Prime

 Calculation of Import Duty on Irish Orders at Amazon UK